regenwatchdog/regenwatchdog.github.io/_posts/2021-03-01-february-news-roundup.md

 You can also read a summary of the plan [here](/images/cpbrochure.pdf) or the full report [here](/images/cpfullreport.pdf).

 ## Estate Watch Zoom meeting
-The date of the next Zoom meeting is yet to be confirmed.
+The next Zoom meeting is scheduled for Friday 16th April at 2pm.
 Please email info@londontenants.org to request attendance and further details.

 NB.
 Estate Watch meetings are exclusively for tenants and leaseholders of estates that are under threat of demolition, have managed to stave off demolition or whose estates are currently being demolished.